 Forceps or needle

-1 N KOH
+1 N KOH (potassium hydroxide)

 Mounting medium (CMC-10)

 Methods

 Prepare the slides for labeling.
 This task is most easily accomplished by lining up several slides with long ends together and applying a row of transparent tape to the right side of each slide.
 Usually, three slides are left taped together until organisms are mounted.
 Use a razor blade to separate the slides during the identification process.